wenkaiyan-kevin/PlantBind/README.md

 ### Data information and processing
 In this part, we will first introduce the **data information** used in this model, then introduce the training and testing **data formats**, and finally introduce how to create a data set that meets the model requirements for prediction.
 All data is in the [data directory](https://github.com/wenkaiyan-kevin/PlantBind/tree/main/data):
-- Ath-TF-peaks: the TFBS peak info of 315 Ath TFs, and one neg.bed file
+- **Ath-TF-peaks**: the TFBS peak info of 315 Ath TFs, and one neg.bed file
-- Maize-TF-peaks: the TFBS peak info of 4 maize TFs for trans-specise
+- **Maize-TF-peaks**: the TFBS peak info of 4 maize TFs for trans-specise
-- model: The file that holds the model, which can be loaded to predict new datasets
+- **model**: The file that holds the model, which can be loaded to predict new datasets